-Election forecasting is a core occupation of policy analysts all over the world.
+Election forecasting is one core occupation of policy analysts all over the world.

-I haven’t got any experience in election forecasting worth mentioning.
+Mind you, I haven’t got any prior experience in election forecasting worth mentioning.
 I am certainly not a “Superforecaster”, in the parlance of Philip Tetlock.
 As a matter of fact, I have never taken my ability to produce any kind of estimates with any seriousness at all.

 But what the heck, I still wanted to give it a try.